yaowenxu/yaowenxu/README.md

 ### Thinking, Improving and Coding
 - I’m currently working on Memory System and AI System.
-- I’m currently learning golang/cpp for project⚡.
+- I’m currently using golang/cpp for project⚡.
 - I like interesting things and interesting friends.

 <!--